FRC-Team-3140/Vision-2020/README.md

 * USB camera connected to raspberry pi streams to Shuffleboard/Smartdashboard
 * Vision pipeline processes images from the USB Camera.
 It pushes values from the vision processing to Networktables.
 * Another video that include boxes the target contour is also streamed to SmartDashoard, which allows for easier debugging
+* Set exposure via a dashboard like Shuffleboard
+* Pushes target elevation, bearing, and distance to NetworkTables